 I used a fabulous website called Canva to add the text.

 Naming characters can be a difficult task.
 Sometimes they just come to me, and other times I search and claw and bang my head against the keyboard (figuratively, at least).
 I want the name to not only feel and sound right, but also to convey some sort of meaning (at least most of the time).
-I have been guilty of trolling names site for so long that I use up all of my writing time (I would never procrastinate).
+I’ve been guilty of trolling names site for so long that I use up all of my writing time (I would never procrastinate).

 Below are some of my favorite sites for finding names for characters: